 - Ensure that Deep Links are enabled for your app.

 - Create a tracker and enter the appropriate deep link URL into the tracker via the campaign manager.

 - If you want to enable deferred deep linking (optional):

-NOTE: For more information about utilizing iOS Deep Links, contact your account manager.
+NOTE: For more information about utilizing iOS Deep Links, contact your Client Success Managers.

 a.
 Ensure that your app is setup to receive and handle the attribution data request via the Kochava SDK.
 Refer to our SDK support documentation.

 b.
 Code the app to store the value for deep link that is returned with the attribution data request.
 This will be the raw value entered into the tracker.

 c.
 Code the app to navigate to the deep link that was retrieved from the SDK attribution data request.